-I received two pairs of covered ear headphones for my Deus (both accepting the XP headphone wireless unit.)
-First, the Gray Ghost units from DetectorPro and second, Vance’s Headphones from Vance’s Detectors in Kentucky.
+I received two pairs of headphones for the Deus (both accepting the XP headphone wireless unit.)
+First, the Gray Ghost units from DetectorPro and second, Vance’s Headphones for XP Deus from Vance’s Detectors in Kentucky.
 I’m a customer of both and have no financial incentive to write this review… I don’t owe any favors, beer, permissions or anything else to anyone.
-The Gray Ghost headphones were provided as evaluation units, and I bought the Vance headphones with my own money.
-The backphones came with my Deus.
+The Gray Ghost headphones for Deus were provided as evaluation units, and I bought the Vance headphones with my own money.
+The WS4 Headphones for Deus came with my machine.

 Deus Backphones WS4 – A Winner for Hot Weather and Quiet Places

-The backphones are extremely lightweight, and very good for hot weather.
+The “backphones” are extremely lightweight so very good for hot weather.
 You can carry on conversations wearing them and wear a sun-hat (awesome for field hunts.)
 Some users don’t like the way they press on the backs of the ears, but I grew used to it.
-At first I thought they felt flimsy, but realized that they were just very flexible.
+At first, I thought they felt flimsy but realized that they were just very flexible.
 They fold down to nothing in the pack.
 Since they are so well known, and most Deus owners have them, I’m not going to go in depth.
 But fore the person considering the Deus purchase, they are included here briefly.

 I had around 20 hours on the Deus using the backphones, and had become used to the tones.
 I could tell when things were deep, high conductive and more.
-As other Deus owners know, tones are everything.
+As other Deus owners know, tones are everything and subtle tones are critically important!
 The subtle differences between a coin’s edge and bottle cap can save lots of frustration.
 The backphones have a nice dynamic range – high pitches were high, the low tones were rich.
 They have spent money on good speakers in these things, despite their small size.